 When Monica first came to see me for her irritable bowel syndrome, a few questions revealed it was just one part of a much bigger problem – she also experienced anxiety, panic attacks, itchiness, hot flushes, herpes, dry skin, painful finger joints, and post-menopausal bleeding.
 She had already been treated over the years for many of these problems by a very caring doctor but instead of improving, her health was gradually deteriorating.

-To help Monica’s body heal its problems, I combined her symptoms to see a picture of the overall imbalance – something that could not be done from one problem alone.
-Once the picture was clear, the search for a remedy that matched the image of that imbalance followed and, after its prescription, many symptoms began to settle – the ‘weed’ was being remeoved by its roots.
+To help Monica heal, I combined her symptoms to see a picture of the overall imbalance – something that could not be done from one problem alone.
+Once the picture was clear, the search for a remedy that matched the image of that imbalance followed and, after its prescription, many symptoms began to settle – the ‘weed’ was being removed by its roots.

-As Monica says, her treatment currently continues with significant improvements in what had been deeply entrenched health problems.
-The expectation is that with ongoing treatment, there may be occasional changes with her remedy to match changes in her symptom picture – something that has already happened once.
+As Monica says, her treatment currently continues with significant improvements in deeply entrenched health problems.
+The expectation is that with ongoing treatment, there may be occasional changes with her remedy to match changes in her symptom picture (something that has already happened).
 Our goal for the future is, with ongoing improvement, that Monica will only need the occasional dose of her remedy, if at all.